 You don’t even need to get into advanced techniques like color correcting or complicated cuts.
 Just editing out your vocal pauses and inserting some text is enough to take your video from amateurish to pro-quality.

-Mastering editing and production software is a long process.
+Mastering editing and post-production software is a long process.
 But you can get started with just a few basic tutorials and you’ll see an improvement in your video quality right away.

-You can edit video on almost any device.
+You can edit videos on almost any device.
 Most smartphones can download capable video-editing apps, and just about every computer can run one as well.

 But if you’re going to be doing a lot of video editing, you may want to consider upgrading your hardware.
 Many top videographers use Apple hardware for their video editing, but Windows PCs have caught up in graphics processing power, too.